anxiousrabbit/ASH/README.md

 After ASH is imported into the project, you can call the package using the following format replacing command with a string or a variable that contains a string.
 The string must be a valid ASH command that can be seen in the man section or a valid Terminal command:
 `ASH.command(command: command!)`

+## Library Results
+All results from this library will be returned in a dictionary that will contain the command passed, the type of the results, and the results themselves.
+With commands that involve raw data being returned, the filename will be passed as well with the data.
+The dictionary looks like:
+`["inCommand":inCommand, "returnType":returnType, "returnData":returnData]`
+or
+`["inCommand":inCommand, "returnType":returnType, "fileName":fileName, "returnData":returnData]`

 ## Manpage
 mkdir; --- Make a directory in your current directory.